My Playground of Experiments.

 Differential swerve FTC robot

-Together with a teammate, I spent two years designing and building a differential swerve FTC robot.
+Together with my best friend, Matas, I spent two years designing and building a differential swerve FTC robot.
 While it wasn’t a competition winner, the project pushed us to explore advanced mechanics, control systems, and countless late-night problem-solving sessions—an invaluable hands-on learning experience.

 2022